xandor-io/angular-material-sidemenu/README.md

 * `<md-sidemenu-content>`
 Define the collapsible navigation element and there's some attributes to setup.
 The following attributes are available:
  - `collapse-other` - You can use to collapse all other elements.
+ - `on-hover` - You can open menu content on hover.
  - `md-icon` - You can use font icons
  - `md-svg-icon` - To use external svg icons
  - `md-heading` - The title of the section